muratyanasoglu/muratyanasoglu/README.md

 </div>

 <p align="center">
   I am an AI & Software Engineer based in Nicosia, TRNC.
-I completed my B.Sc. in Software Engineering in just 3 years with High Honors, and I am currently pursuing an M.Sc. in Artificial Intelligence Engineering.
+I completed my B.Sc. in Software Engineering in just 3 years with High Honors.
+In June 2026, I graduated with an M.Sc. in Artificial Intelligence Engineering, earning a 3.71 GPA as a High Honor student and the top graduate in my department.
 I specialize in developing AI-integrated applications, full-stack web platforms, and automated systems using LLMs and computer vision.
 </p>

 <div align="center">